mik3y/django-spicy-id/README.md

 ## What is a "spicy" id?

-It's a made-up name (because I couldn't think of a better one) for numeric primary keys that are shown and manipulated as a string prefixed with a constant value.
+It's a made-up name (because I couldn't think of a better one) for a numeric primary keys type that is shown and manipulated as a string, prefixed with a constant value.

 Here are some examples.
 You can use this library to make your Django row IDs look like: